Estimated reading time: 8 minutes Updated: 11/5/2025 Created by: Botmaker Team

 Within the agent actions, it is possible to define an action to unassign agents from conversations.
 Follow the example below if you wish to make this configuration.

-Remember to visit our Help Center for more information.
+Remember to visit our Help Center for further information.